FOX Trustees and Beneficiaries Workshop - September 30-October 1, 2025

 Welcome and Program Introduction

-This brief introduction will provide an overview of what to expect over the two days of the workshop and provide an opportunity to meet your fellow participants.
+This brief introduction will provide an overview of what to expect over the two days of the workshop.
 We encourage coming to the workshop ready to engage with cameras on.

 Chris Herbert, Senior Relationship Manager, FOX